score-json/nlohmann_json/TSF/trustable/statements/JLS-52.md

 normative: true
 ---

-Every release of the nlohmann/json library contains a comprehensive set of attestations.
+Releases of the nlohmann/json library contain a comprehensive set of attestations.